ystyle/coursera-machine-learning-1/quiz/week1-quiz1.md

 ### Answer

-* **Given 50 articles written by male authors, and 50 articles written by female authors, learn to predict the gender of a new manuscript's author (when the identity of this author is unknown).**
+* **Given genetic (DNA) data from a person, predict the odds of him/her developing diabetes over the next 10 years.**
 * Examine a large collection of emails that are known to be spam email, to discover if there are sub-types of spam mail.
-* Given data on how 1000 medical patients respond to an experimental drug (such as effectiveness of the treatment, side effects, etc.), discover whether there are different categories or "types" of patients in terms of how they respond to the drug, and if so what these categories are.
 * **Examine the statistics of two football teams, and predicting which team will win tomorrow's match (given historical data of teams' wins/losses to learn from).**
+* Take a collection of 1000 essays written on the US Economy, and find a way to automatically group these essays into a small number of groups of essays that are somehow "similar" or "related".

 ---